ericclack/racket-candy-crush/doc/part1.rst

    (number->posn 10)

 You should get results `40` and `400`.
-That shouldn't be too surprising, that function just multiplies our number by 40.
+That shouldn't be too surprising, that function just multiplies our number by `BSIZE` which is 40.

 As before we can use `map` to make a list of positions for our game world.
 Notice that we just use `(range 10)` here instead of